-Offer window cleaning, pressure washing, floor waxing, residential only, commercial offices only.
-The choices are many.
-And there all up to you.
+Offer window and pressure washing, floor waxing, residential crews, commercial crews, etc. The choices are many and they’re all up to you.

 If you enjoy one service over another just do that.
 You find that you can make twice as much money doing X vs Y, you can go that route instead.

-This leads me to the next advantage to running a cleaning business.
+This leads me to the next advantage to running a custodial agency.
 Subcontractors.

 7. Subcontractors are a great thing.

 Subcontracting is simply partnering with a company that is an expert in something you are not.
-You enter into an agreement with the sub to complete work for your customer.
+You enter into an agreement with the sub to complete task for your customer.

 The advantages to this arrangement are clear.
 Working with subs allows you to become a problem solver for your clients.
-You don’t have to learn how to start a pressure washing business?
+You don’t have to learn pressure washing.
 Just contract with someone already do it.

 Everything has its advantages and disadvantages.
 Kabir Bedi

-If you are apprehensive starting a standalone company, partner with a janitorial franchise.
-You can benefit from their years in business and proven systems.
+If you are apprehensive opening a standalone company, partner with a janitorial franchise.
+You can benefit from their proven systems.

 Becoming a franchise owner can increase the likelihood of long-term success for certain.
-I like to also think of them as a mentor in business.
+I like to also think of them as a mentor.
 And who wouldn’t benefit from one of those?

 9. Don’t need an office.

-Start a house cleaning business from your home?
+Establish a maid service from your home?
 You certainly can.
 Clients will never visit you.
 They have no reason to.
 The overhead associated with an office can be completely avoided.

 10. What recession?

 Companies may scale back during economic challenges.
 Homeowners may cut cost.
 But during tough times maintenance still needs to happen.
-Buildings require cleaning and homes need to be spruced up.
+Buildings require upkeep and homes need to be spruced up.

-Tough times can lead to our next advantage to a starting small cleaning business.
+Tough times can lead to our next advantage.

 11. Good profits.